Sail Away

 Related: 12 Big Ideas for Small Backyards

-You don’t need to invest in expensive outdoor curtains to add a little shade to your pergola.
+For more shade than a pergola alone can provide, consider outdoor curtains to add a little shade to your pergola.
 Kate, from Centsational Style, shares an easy DIY using canvas tarps for sturdy shades.
-Simple, affordable, and still attractive—just what everyone wants.
+Simple, affordable, and still attractive—just what everyone wants!
+Alternatively, you can string up a weatherproof curtain or two like this NICETOWN panel from Amazon.

 Ohoh Blog for Bob Vila

-Seek out an extra large patio umbrella.
-A normal size umbrella is fine, but a bigger one will keep you covered no matter what direction the sun is facing.
+Seek out an extra-large patio umbrella.
+A normal size umbrella is fine, but a bigger one like this double-sided one from PHI VILLA will keep you covered no matter where the sun is in the sky.
+For more options, check out our full list of patio umbrella recommendations.